It had been over a year since I had pasta of any sort.

 Sprouted Flour – Like the souring that occurs with sourdough, the sprouting process changes the wheat grain from a hard-to-digest, inflammatory food source into one with boosted nutrition.
 Sprouting wheat increases vitamins B and C along with increasing Carotene and neutralizing phytic acid that acts like an anti-nutrient.
 Let’s just say it’s a good thing!

 Sprouted wheat can be used in this recipe if you would like to cook the pasta on the same day and don’t have time for a long slow fermentation!

 Find Sprouted Whole Wheat Flour Now

-This easy pasta is made with organic sprouted whole wheat and fermented sourdough starter for a delicious and quick nourishing meal.
+This easy sourdough pasta is made with organic sprouted or soured whole wheat for a delicious and quick nourishing meal.

 In a large mixing bowl beat the eggs and salt with a fork.

 Add the sourdough starter and stir it in until well blended.